 I have never found a summer study tour to Greece as long as ours is with even a similar itinerary that is as cheap as ours is.
 I have found a couple that appeared to be priced similarly, or even cheaper–only to read the fine print and realize that it didn’t include airfare, or included far fewer meals or didn’t include tickets to sites and museums, etc.

 Additionally, each participant (including alumni and those not enrolled in any college) must pay St. Mary’s College of Maryland for four credit-hours of tuition just as if the student were taking a summer course of four credit-hours here on campus.
 The price for tuition & fees for four credit-hours for this summer will be $1394 for in-state tuition and $1994 for those paying out-of-state tuition.
-And we estimate about $500 to cover the cost of meals that are not included in the itinerary.
-(Meals covered are all breakfasts, 4 lunches, and 7 dinners.)
+The tuition is billed to the student’s account according to the Business Office’s summer course billing schedule.

 The fee is payable to the Business Office of St. Mary’s College of Maryland (specify that it’s for the Greece Study Tour) in three installments:

-- $600 deposit due on January 08
+- $600 deposit due on January 15 (revised from January 10)

-- $1600 due on February 08
+- $1700 due on February 10

-- $1600 due on March 08
+- $1700 due on March 10

-- $1600 due on April 08 (possibly reduced, if we can).
+- $1700 due on April 10 (possibly reduced, if we can).

 Student payments are handled in the Business Office (240-895-4315).
 The College does not accept credit cards for payment of tuition or study tour charges in-house.
-Payments with Mastercard, Discover, American Express or Diners Club can be done online via CASHNet.
+Payments with Visa, Mastercard, Discover, or American Express can be done online via CASHNet.
 Checks should be made payable to: SMCM and must include student’s ID# and name of study tour in memo section.
 Address for payments: St. Mary’s College of Maryland, Attn: Business Office Cashier, 18952 E. Fisher Rd., St. Mary’s City, MD 20686-3001.
 Students may use any existing credit on their student account to pay the Study Tour by submitting the request in writing to the Business Office at studentaccts@smcm.edu.

 For those paying by check, please note on the check that it’s for “Greece Study Tour,” so that, for current SMCM students, it’s not just dumped into your general account. (“Oh, how thoughtful of this student to prepay a portion of next year’s tuition!”)